BritneyLozza/ClearLinux-Secure-Workstation/README.md

 # ClearLinux-Secure-Workstation
-Configuration files to configure common applications and lock down your ClearLinux desktop.
+Configuration scripts to configure common applications and lock down your ClearLinux desktop.